tensorflow/datasets/docs/common_gotchas.md

   ...
 ```

-**Rational**: Using lazy imports in the global scope would import the module for
+**Rationale**: Using lazy imports in the global scope would import the module
-all tfds users, defeating the purpose of lazy imports.
+for all tfds users, defeating the purpose of lazy imports.

 ## Dynamically computing train/test splits